tkodev/app-identity/sources/source/about.md

 **For the last year**, I have focused my efforts to fully develop this desire into a complete career.

 As a whole, I hope to bring a unique **developer-designer** perspective to my work.

+Want to get in contact?
+Feel free to call or send an email!